RomanLut/hx_espnow_rc/doc/development.md

  Projects are built using PlatformIO https://platformio.org/

- test_* projects are used to test library.
-Flash one board with tx and other with rx, with same wifi channel and key (or leave settings by default).
+ test_* projects are used to test the library.
+Flash one board with *_tx and other with *_rx project, with same wifi channel and key (or leave settings by default).
 Statistic is output to console.
-On TTGO Display board statistic is also output on screen.
+On TTGO Display board statistic is also output on the screen.

  dx_mini_rx_standalone https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/d1_mini_rx_standalone.md - PWM output receiver with telemetry

- esp32_devkit_v1_tx - external module for Jumper T-Lite transmitter test_d1_mini_tx - Master(transmitter) test on D1 Mini board
+ esp32_devkit_v1_tx - external module for Jumper T-Lite transmitter

+ test_d1_mini_tx - Master(transmitter) test on D1 Mini board

  test_esp32_devkit_rx - Slave(receiver) test on ESP32 Devkit V1 board or similar

  test_esp32_devkit_tx - Master(transmitter) test on ESP32 Devkit V1 board or similar

  test_ttgo_display_rx - Slave(receiver) test on TTGO Display board

  See classes reference: https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/classes.md